Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 From Pasay City

 There are a number of bus companies operating from Pasay to Baguio.
 The two most popular bus companies are Joy Bus (Genesis Transport) and Victory Liner.
-Both bus companies offer premier and deluxe-class seats and have routes to the Tarlac–Pangasinan–La Union Expressway (TPLEX), North Luzon Expressway (NLEX), and Subic Clark Tarlac Expressway (SCTEX).
+Both bus companies offer premier and deluxe-class seats and have routes passing the Tarlac–Pangasinan–La Union Expressway (TPLEX), North Luzon Expressway (NLEX), and Subic Clark Tarlac Expressway (SCTEX).

 From Cubao in Quezon City